mabird/Getting-and-Cleaning-Data-Course-Project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The data set is described below, and the original files are in the UCI-HAR-Dataset Folder.
+The data set is described below

 In addition to these original files, following files are included:
 ======================================